michael-antar/orderly/README.md

 > Where $c$ is the central angle, $R$ is the Earth's radius, and $d$ is the final distance

 Calculating distance using actual driving distance could be implemented in the future using a service like **Openrouteservice**.

+### Matchup History

+View the real-time rise and fall of ...
+TODO

 ## Getting Started